QRY91/uroboro/landing-page/README.md

 ## 📄 License

-MIT License - see the main Uroboro repository for details.
+MIT License - see the main uroboro repository for details.